abudnik/dcos-docs-site/pages/services/edge-lb/overview/how-edge-lb-works/index.md

 As a public Load Balancer, it can provide outbound connections for containers running on DC/OS cluster by translating their Private IP addresses to Public IP addresses.

 Edge-LB can be used to:
-	Load-balance incoming internet traffic to the containers through public loadbalancer Load-balance traffics across containers inside DC/OS cluster, its known as Internal load balancer Provide outbound connectivity for containers inside the DC/OS cluster by using a Public load Balancer
+- Load-balance incoming internet traffic to the containers through public loadbalancer
+- Load-balance traffics across containers inside DC/OS cluster, its known as Internal load balancer
+- Provide outbound connectivity for containers inside the DC/OS cluster by using a Public load Balancer

 ## Key components of the Edge-LB architecture

-Edge-LB has three core architectural components:
+Edge-LB has two core architectural components:
 - The [Edge-LB API server](#edge-lb-api-server).
 - One or more [Edge-LB pool](#edge-lb-pool).